gjr80/weewx-aprx/readme.txt

-The APRX extension generates an APRS compliant weather beacon file.
-The extension consists of a single WeeWX service that generates the weather beacon file.
+The APRX extension generates an APRS compliant weather packet file.
+The extension consists of a single WeeWX service that generates the weather packet file.

 Pre-Requisites

 The APRX extension requires WeeWX v3.0.0 or greater and when used with WeeWX v4.0.0 or later can be used under Python 2 or Python 3.